Doral Turns 15!

 Happy Anniversary!
 This year we celebrate 15 years since Doral incorporated as a City!
 While the road has been long and not always easy, it has brought us to this very moment.
 A moment where I join you, not only as a founding member of this City and as the Mayor, but as your neighbor and friend, full of pride and excitement for how far we’ve come in just a decade and a half.

 I am proud to be celebrating our community’s vivacious spirit, culture and resilience.
 This is the fuel that took “Doral” from vision to reality and that which will continue to catapult us into the bright future that lays ahead.
 Thank you to everyone that played a part in this journey.
-The visionaries, community leaders, elected officials, business owners and residents that knew we could one day be the premier place to Live, Work, Learn and Play.
+The visionaries, community leaders, elected officials, business owners and residents that knew we could one day be the premier place to Live, Work, Invest, Learn and Play.

 Juan Carlos Bermudez